mei-shred/vest-investor-memo.github.io/index.md

    - Horizontal aggregator of Wealth Managers who offer thematic stock baskets.
    - No flexibility and control.
 Smallcases are managed by professionals.
 They decide general strategy, rebalancing and allocation.
 On VEST 24/7 availability of AI to customize strategy and rebalance or change tilt whenever you want.
    - Portfolios aren't uniquely built for each individual user.
 Users lose out on personal alpha.
-   - Similar high fee structure to generic wealth managers.(On top of a recurring subscription fee)
+   - Similar high fee structure to generic wealth managers (On top of a recurring subscription fee)
    - No tax-loss harvesting.
 No AI Usage.
    - Don’t function as a brokerage, you link to your existing brokerage.
 Affiliate fee model.
    - Different end goals/vision:
       - We want retail investors to operate as hedge funds.
 Our goal is to provide tools and intelligence for them to personalize their strategy.
       - Smallcase wants to be a special investment vehicle.
-The rely on experts providing intelligence.
+They rely on experts providing intelligence.

 3. **Traditional Mutual Funds (HDFC, ICICI, SBI Mutual Funds)**
    - High fees (2-2.5% expense ratio)